j1wen/UniAnimate-DiT_rsc/README.md

 ```
 About 23G GPU memory is needed.
 After this, 81-frame video clips with 832x480 (hight x width) resolution will be generated under the `./outputs` folder.

-- Tips: you can also set `cfg_scale=1.0` to save inference time, which disables classifier-free guidance and can double the speed with minimal performance impact. https://github.com/ali-vilab/UniAnimate-DiT/blob/c2c7019dbb081464271d470d750b7693ade10dd8/examples/unianimate_wan/inference_unianimate_wan_480p.py#L223-L224
+- **Tips**: you can also set `cfg_scale=1.0` to save inference time, which disables classifier-free guidance and can double the speed with minimal performance impact. https://github.com/ali-vilab/UniAnimate-DiT/blob/c2c7019dbb081464271d470d750b7693ade10dd8/examples/unianimate_wan/inference_unianimate_wan_480p.py#L223-L224

-- Tips: you can set `num_persistent_param_in_dit` to a small number to reduce VRAM required.
+- **Tips**: you can set `num_persistent_param_in_dit` to a small number to reduce VRAM required.

 |`torch_dtype`|`num_persistent_param_in_dit`|Speed|Required VRAM|Default Setting|
 |-|-|-|-|-|
 |torch.bfloat16|7*10**9 (7B)|20.5s/it|23G|yes|
 |torch.bfloat16|0|23.0s/it|14G||

-- Tips: you can set `use_teacache=True` to enable teacache, which can achieve about 4 times inference acceleration.
+- **Tips**: you can set `use_teacache=True` to enable teacache, which can achieve about 4 times inference acceleration.
 It may have a slight impact on performance, and you can also use teacache to select the seed.

 For long video generation, run the following comment, the tips above can also be used by yourself: